thomahau/charts-from-the-crypt/README.md

 ## Charts from the Crypt

-Helps users access and visualize historical price data for a variety of cryptocurrencies, using the CryptoCompare API with the Highcharts charting library.
+Access and visualize historical price data for a variety of cryptocurrencies.
+Data is sourced from the [CoinMarketCap](https://coinmarketcap.com/api/) and [CryptoCompare](https://min-api.cryptocompare.com/) APIs.
+The charting library used is [Highcharts](https://www.highcharts.com/).